lightbend/kafka-streams-scala/kafka-stream-q-example-dsl/README.md

 ### Step 3: Run the second instance of the application

 If you decide to run multiple instances of the application you may choose to split the dataset into 2 parts and keep them in different folders.
-Also you need to copy the current distribution in some other folder and start the seocnd instance from there, since you need to run it with changed settings in `application.conf`.
+Also you need to copy the current distribution in some other folder and start the second instance from there, since you need to run it with changed settings in `application.conf`.
 Say we want to copy in a folder named `clarknet-2`.

 ```bash
 $ cp <project home>/build/dsl/target/universal/dslpackage-0.0.1.tgz clarknet-2